cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/add-ins/database-backup.md

 $ find /path/to/unarchived/folder '(' -name '*.sql' -o -name '*.sql.gz' ')' -type f)
 ```

-If the command return a result it is a text backup and if the result is empty it is a binary backup.
+If the command returns a result it is a text backup and if the result is empty it is a binary backup.

 #### Restore Postgresql Text backup